Another Beautiful California Pacific Sunset Tonight – January 7 2011

 Introduction – The History of Rome: St Peter’s in the Vatican (San Pietro in Vaticano)

 The history of Rome is fascinating and is occasionally the subject of posts here such as the history of the Colosseum and the history of the Pantheon.
 I have been to Rome many times and consider it my second home.
 The area we call the Vatican was in ancient Roman times a suburban area of Rome and included a Circus (horse chariot racing track).
-The circus was called by various names including Circus Vaticanus, the Circus of Nero and the Circus of Caligula and is the site of St Peter’s upside down crucifixion.
-The church you see today is the second such structure on this spot and is sometimes called “New St Peter’s.”
+The circus had various names including Circus Vaticanus, the Circus of Nero and the Circus of Caligula and is the site of St Peter’s upside down crucifixion.
+The church you see today is the second such structure on this spot, sometimes called “New St Peter’s.”
 It has almost nothing in common with Old St Peter’s, the first church built here (by Constantine’s decree) in 321 CE.

 The Ancient Topography and Architecture of the Vatican Area